qunitjs/qunit/docs/api/QUnit/test.md

 ### Example: Test with Promise

-In ES5 and older environments, you can also return a [Promise] from your standard test function.
+In ES5 and older environments, you can also return a [Promise] from your test function.
 This also supports other then-able, values such as `jQuery.Deferred`, and Bluebird Promise.

 This example returns a Promise that is resolved after waiting for 1 second.